hemantasapkota/j2objc-eclipse-plugin/README.md

 j2objc-eclipse-plugin
 =====================

-Eclipse plugin for Google's J2OBJC - A Java to iOS Objective-C translation tool and runtime.
+Eclipse plugin source code for Google's J2OBJC - A Java to iOS Objective-C translation tool and runtime.